> Competition Act Refusals to Deal | CANADIAN COMPETITION LAW

 3. The person is willing and able to meet the supplier’s usual trade terms.

-5. The refusal to deal is having (or likely to have) an adverse effect on competition in a market.
+5. The refusal to supply is having or is likely to have an adverse effect on competition.

 SERVICES AND CONTACT